Chapter 2 – The Other Realm

 No reaction at all.
-The creatures continued, a line of them, he couldn’t tell how many.
+The creatures continued, single-file.
+Eric couldn’t tell how many.
 Ten?
 A dozen?
 In the shadows at the bottom of the canyon, their color blended into the walls and each other, making them impossible to count.
 They advanced without pausing.
 Was this a test?
 Should he attack first?
 Wait to see what they did?
 What was being tested here, his response or his combat skill?

 He kept his shield before him, turning sideways to minimize his profile.
 He’d had training with sword and shield, but never just a shield by itself.
 If it came to a fight, he wasn’t sure how he’d handle it.

 He took the opportunity to swing the shield in a sweeping arc, powering it into the lead creature with such force that he shattered it.
 It crumpled into pieces at his feet as if it really had been made of clay.
-Glancing down he saw it looked almost like a broken vase.
+In death, the creature looked like nothing more than a broken vase.

-This sequence of events, blocking, pushing and swinging when possible, went on for what seemed like days, but was probably only an hour or two.
-In the end, it wasn’t a test of combat ability so much as a test of endurance, which he wasn’t sure he was up to.
-But when he risked a look back, Dahr was there, and that gave him the strength to continue.
+Nothing had changed, but everything had.
+The sequence of events, blocking, pushing and swinging when possible, went on for what seemed like days, but was probably only an hour or two.
+And every time he thought he couldn’t go further, he risked a look back.
+Dahr was there, and that gave him the strength to continue.

 Eric checked on Dahr before collapsing onto the grass.
 He was utterly spent, out of breath, and his arm and shoulder were on fire.
 He was neither hungry nor thirsty however, which was good for he had neither food nor water.
 If this was only the first trial, he wasn’t sure if he’d make it.
 His strength had already been sorely tested.

-As he lay there, half dozing, he heard a rustle from a bush that had appeared as suddenly as the hill had.
+As he lay there, half dozing, he heard a rustle from a bush that had appeared from nowhere, like every other feature of the landscape he’d encountered.
 He forced himself to sit and reached for his shield, but it was the white wolf, holding a silver scroll case in its mouth.
 The wolf sat and waited.

 Eric pushed himself unsteadily to his feet, and walked slowly to the wolf.
 It didn’t move, but he could tell its eyes followed his slow progress.
 He reached out, wrapped his hand around the scroll case.
 The wolf released it.
-As soon as it did, the scroll case disolved into mist, which surrounded him.
+As soon as it did, the scroll case dissolved into mist, which surrounded him.
 And in his head, he heard a voice that was infinitely kind, infinitely fair, infinitely powerful…Sheba’s voice.
-It said only four words.

 Dahr stood nearby, watching, but not understanding what had just happened.
-He looked at Prince Eric standing before the sitting wolf, but apparently saw nothing else if his next words were anything to go by.
+He looked at Prince Eric standing before the sitting wolf, but apparently heard nothing if his next words were anything to go by.